abice/go-enum/README.md

 ## Adding it to your project

-1. Add a go:generate line to your file like so... `// go:generate go-enum -f=thisfile.go`
+1. Add a go:generate line to your file like so... `//go:generate go-enum -f=thisfile.go`

 2. Run go generate like so `go generate ./...`